 Social workers are professionals with special education and training to determine the psychosocial, emotional, and financial needs of families.
 They help families find and coordinate resources in the hospital and community that will help to meet their needs.
 Social workers also help with discharge planning.

-A urologist is a doctor with special training in diagnosing and treating conditions involving the urinary system.
+A pediatric urologist is a doctor with special training in diagnosing and treating conditions involving the urinary system in children.
 This type of doctor might be asked to see a baby with conditions such as hydronephrosis or hypospadias.
 With some conditions, they will work closely with a nephrologist.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.